Dawid-Jarczok/EasyLED/README.md

 # EasyLED

-Library contains most usefull functions to control (mainly) leds.
+Library contains most usefull basic functions to control (mainly) leds.

-Tested on esp32, but propably will work on every board with arduino framework.
+Tested on esp32 and arduino UNO, but propably will work on every board with arduino framework.